 In the event of fire, a comprehensive emergency evacuation plan and procedure is an indispensable part of ensuring everyone escapes danger safely and quickly.
-To ensure that your business meets all the most stringent fire safety rules and legislation, you’ll need a thorough evacuation plan in place.
-This month, we’ll be looking at just some of the key areas you should consider when forming your own evacuation procedure.

 Identify an Assembly Point

-When you evacuate your premises following the fire alarm sounding, you need to head to an agreed assembly point.
 This should be far enough away from the building that staff and customers aren’t in danger of radiated heat or falling debris.
-The fire and emergency services must also have complete access to the building – your assembly point must bear this in mind.

 Assign Fire Wardens

-Nominate some members of your staff to become fire wardens.
-These individuals will receive fire safety training and will be responsible for ensuring that everyone evacuates the building safely.
 A part of this process is checking the toilets to make sure everyone has heard the alarm and carrying out a roll call at the assembly point.

 Fire wardens are also competent in the use of a variety of fire safety equipment, such as fire extinguishers, and know how to prevent fires, deal with small fires and identify potential fire hazards.